 These safeguards include enhanced network security, perimeter firewalls, cyber security authentication protocols, and more.
 Any security measures that can be implemented on system software or hardware belong to the HIPAA security rule technical safeguards category.

 Administrative Safeguards for PHI

-The final portion, administrative safeguards, covers how organizations must set up their employee policies and procedures to comply with the Security Rule.
-Think of it as a separate, dedicated portion of employee training, both for management and labor – defining who gets access and what they can and can’t do once they get said access.
+The final standard, administrative safeguards, covers how organizations must set up their employee policies and procedures to comply with the Security Rule.
+Think of it as a separate, dedicated portion of employee training, both for management and labor – defining who gets access and what they can and cannot do once access is granted.

 Complying with the HIPAA Security Rule

-Take the time to go over this HIPAA Security Rule Checklist in full, and be sure to involve all parties with knowledge of each area before checking off the To Do, In Process, or Finished box.
+Take the time to go over this HIPAA Security Rule Checklist in full and be sure to involve all parties with knowledge of each area before checking off the boxes.

 HIPAA Security Rule Checklist